jxhou/ContentExplorer/design docs/ProjectStructure.md

 The type of injected services always need to be ES6 import(ed) in the file where it is referenced, while the services are loaded indirectly via ngModule imports some where up along the component tree.

-Angular components are indirectly loaded via imports another ngModule in the host ngModule.
+Angular components can be indirectly loaded via imports another ngModule in the host ngModule.
 However the loaded component type does not need to be ES import(ed) in the file where is referenced.
 The component is referenced using its html tag in ngTemplate, while angular compiler actually make the connection between the html tag and the component type.

 ## core and shared modules
 By convention, a project has core and shared modules.
 In general, core module single used, while shared module is multiple used.
 With core, shared, and feature modules, the app.module should be clean and small.